SteffenSchmittGH/Game-of-Pong/README.md

 **Event Extension**

-Since it could be possible to add some events like a information via UART, which Game to play, the input Task could be seperate from the
+Since it could be possible to add some events like a information via UART, which game to play, the input task could be seperate from the
-Control Task.
+Control task.

 **Realtime Tasks**

-Futhermore the HMI Display is not a Realtime application.
-So here it could make sense to put higher priority on the Input Task and the Control Task(Statemachine).
+Futhermore the HMI display is not a Realtime application.
+So here it could make sense to put higher priority on the Input Task and the Control task(Statemachine).

 **Priorities**

 Implemented are 3 different Tasks.
 The questions for the priority can be solved with the following considerations:
-1. Receiver has higher Priority than Sender: Receiver reads outdated data.
+1. **Receiver has higher Priority than Sender:** Receiver reads outdated data.
 A fix could be a mailbox to buffer the data.
-2. Sender and Receiver same Prio or Sender has higher Prio: Race Condition.
+2. **Sender and Receiver same Prio or Sender has higher Prio:** Race Condition.
 (Overwrite of Signals) A fix could be an Eventqueue.

 **Mailbox**